HEATHER WINSLOW; Department Chair – Weaving, Spinning, Knitting

 Mary has always been interested in a variety of arts.
 Weaving was added to painting, drawing and crochet after a weaving class in college sparked her fiber arts passion.
 She began experimenting with jewelry a little over 10 years ago and is now addicted to wire and bead work as well.
 She loves to take simple techniques and expand and manipulate them to be all her own.

 Cynthia Boudreau is a fiber enthusiast who particularly loves creating beautiful fabric using the shibori dying and nuno felting techniques.
 Her work includes one of a kind clothing sewn from her own designs and created fabrics along with two and three dimensional art pieces created by felting.
-Her designs are often inspired by nature and travel, two other passions.
 She holds degrees from Northern Illinois University, the University of Wisconsin and Loyola University.
 Her work has been shown in several local galleries, including the Midwest Fiber Show and the Uncommon Threads Fashion Show.

 A Northern Illinois native, Lynn earned a degree in Textiles and Clothing with a minor in Art (weaving).
 She began her own business a few years out of school creating her own line of handwoven apparel and accessories.
 Her work has been shown in art shows and galleries nationally.
 She began teaching at The Fine Line in 2003 specializing in kumihimo (Japanese braiding).

 Jennifer Chou started weaving at Fine Line over 20 years ago.
 She is also an accomplished dyer, having completed a Certificate of Excellence in Dyeing in 2004.
 Jennifer has always been interested in technology and often uses a computer with weaving software to help during the design phase.
 She combines her talents in weaving, dyeing and technology to create complex weave structures and unique color patterns for a fresh, new look.

 BETH DUNCAN; Weaving